 In Holy Week, the Lady Chapel is transformed into a likeness of the Garden of Gethsemane where people keep watch during the night following the Maundy Thursday services.
 On Rogation Sunday in the fall, the entire Church becomes a visual cornucopia of the harvest’s bounty.
 Pentecost Sunday is set ablaze with flowers in every hue of red…and Christmas each year is a visual expression of the season’s joy.

 The Importance of Altar Flowers ~

 The Episcopal Church’s most important liturgical season is the one that starts on Shrove Tuesday and ends on Easter Sunday.
-The weeks that lead up to Easter are filled with liturgical music, altar flowers, vestments and altar cloths that reflect the passion, suffering, mystery and, ultimately, the ecstasy of the Christ and His resurrection.
+The weeks that lead up to Easter are filled with liturgical music, altar flowers, vestments, and altar cloths that reflect the passion, suffering, mystery, and, ultimately, the ecstasy of the Christ and His resurrection.
 The coordination of all these elements is sacred.
 Coming to services and seeing how all these coordinate to reveal, impress and convey Christ’s passion is paramount to our personal connection with our Lord and the Easter resurrection meaning.

 Along with the sacred music of the season, altar flowers provide a visual impression of the music and the church service.
-The glorious flowers, music and other decorations which adorn St. John's at Easter are offered in celebration to the resurrection of Christ and to glorify God.
+The glorious flowers, music, and other decorations which adorn St. John's at Easter are offered in celebration of the resurrection of Christ and to glorify God.
 As this Easter tradition is made possible by generous offerings from our parish community, we invite you to make a donation that will enhance the beauty of our worship space during the highest celebration of our Christian year.

 St. John's thanks you!